 Use more seasoning than you think you will need.
 Once you sear the steak it will be too late to properly season.
 The seasoning will just sit on the outside of the steak and not penetrate the middle for an even flavor.

 Then add your oil and steak.
 (DO NOT COOK WITH OLIVE OIL.
 Use an oil with a high smoke point like vegetable, canola, sunflower, or grapeseed.)

-Step 4: Once you place your steak in the pan, leave it alone (i.e., don’t move it), otherwise the steak won’t brown properly or develop an even, caramelized crust.
+Step 4: Once you place your steak in the pan, leave it alone (i.e., don't move it), otherwise the meat won't brown properly or develop an even, caramelized crust.
 Once the crust has formed you can flip the steak.
-You will know it’s ready when the steak no longer sticks to the pan.
+You will know it's ready when the steak no longer sticks to the pan.

-Step 5: If you have a thicker cut of steak, sear all sides of the steak and then finish cooking in the oven.Baste with butter, place in a 450 degree F preheated oven, and bake until desired temperature.
+Step 5: If you have a thicker cut of meat, sear all sides and then finish cooking in the oven.Baste with butter, place in a 450 degree F preheated oven, and bake until desired temperature.
 Once removed from the pan, rest your steak at room temperature for 10 minutes to make sure the juices get absorbed evenly throughout the steak.
-I know it’s hard to wait, but it REALLY makes a difference!
+I know it's hard to wait, but it REALLY makes a difference!
 If you cut your steak straight from the oven all the juices will run out and it will be dry and tasteless.